 - Help update the documentation.

 The documentation has gotten better, but there are still many API's that are not documented.
 Write a POD page, or report bugs in existing pages.
-It's probably better to get a whole bunch of minor edits done one once.
+It's probably better to do a whole bunch of minor edits in one submission.

 - Write some test cases.